 This section provides HUD-required information detailing previously HUD-approved uses of SHA's MTW authority.
-SHA has made an effort to include all previously approved MTW activities and updates in this section.
+SHA has made efforts to include all previously approved MTW activities and updates in this section.
 Any exclusion is unintentional and should be considered continuously approved.
 If additional previously approved activities, strategies or updates are discovered, we will add them to subsequent MTW Plans and Reports.

 MTW activities are the overarching approved areas of reform that SHA is pursuing, such as local inspection protocols and the local project-based voucher program, often with multiple strategies to reach our goals.
 SHA obtained approval from HUD for many of these activities through previous Annual Plans and other means prior to execution of the Amended and Restated MTW Agreement at the end of 2008.
 Prior to that time, MTW agencies were not required to specify the policy elements or waivers being used to implement an activity.
-For the purpose of evaluating the impact and success of these activities, SHA has made an effort to break down the specific elements of the initiative into distinct strategies where feasible.
+To better understand how SHA is implementing MTW activities and to identify promising practices, SHA has made an effort to break down the specific elements of the initiative into distinct strategies where feasible.

-In accordance with the required HUD format, activities are organized in separate sections based on whether they are active, not yet implemented, on hold or closed out.
+In accordance with the required HUD format, activities are organized in sections based on whether they are active, not yet implemented, on hold or closed out.
 Some strategies within an activity may be inactive or closed out and are indicated as such under their appropriate heading.
 To date, HUD has approved 22 MTW Activities, which are:

 Active MTW activities

 Development simplification

-Family Self-Sufficiency program
+2. Family Self-Sufficiency program

-Inspection protocol
+3. Inspection protocol

 5. Local leases

-Special purpose housing use
+8. Special purpose housing use

-Special pulpose flousing use Project-based program
+9. Project-based program

 10. Local rent policy

 11. Resource conservation

 12. Waiting lists, preferences and admission

 13. Homeownership and graduation from subsidy

 15. Combined program management

 18. Short-term assistance

 19. Mobility and portability

 20. Use of funds for local non-traditional affordable housing

 22. Housing assistance for school stability

 Not yet implemented activities

 21. Self-sufficiency assessment and planning

 Activities on hold

-Investment policies
+4. Investment policies

 Closed out activities

 6. MTW Block Grant and fungibility

 7. Procurement

-- 14. Related nonprofits
+14. Related nonprofits

-- 16. Local asset management program
+16. Local asset management program

-- 17. Performance standards
+17. Performance standards

-In the following pages, we provide a description of these MTW activities that have been previously approved and describe anticipated updates for 2022.
+In the following pages, we provide descriptions of these MTW activities that have been previously approved and describe anticipated updates for 2023.